China Visa Guide: Do I Need A Visa to Enter China 2025

 Since October 1, 2016, the 15-day visa-free policy has been operating for foreign tourist groups entering China from Shanghai by cruise.

-Under the 15-day visa-free policy, your group can visit and depart from any port within the designated areas, as long as you remain together on the same cruise ship.
+Under the 15-day visa-free policy, your group can visit and depart from any port within the designated areas as long as you remain together on the same cruise ship.

-The visa-free privilege applies to specific regions, including Shanghai, Beijing, and Tianjin, and provinces such as Liaoning, Hebei, Shandong, Jiangsu, Zhejiang, Fujian, Guangdong, Guangxi, and Hainan.
+The visa-free privilege applies to specific regions, including Shanghai, Beijing, Tianjin, and provinces such as Liaoning, Hebei, Shandong, Jiangsu, Zhejiang, Fujian, Guangdong, Guangxi, and Hainan.

 During the 15 days, the group is permitted to explore these areas without the need for a visa.